centre-for-virus-research/CVR-VBG-2023/Phylogenetics.md

 **Once you’ve generated some trees answer the questions below:**

-Question 1.
+**Question 1**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?

-Question 2.
+**Question 2**.
 What commands have you used to replicate the Figure 1A tree in Iyer et al, 2017?
 Why is PhyML, despite being a maximum likelihood method, relatively quick?
 What improvement would using the software RAxML bring to the analysis?

-Question 3.
+**Question 3**.
 Try a different method of tree inference such as the distance-method neighbor joining (available in CLUSTALW or SeaView).
 Does the result change in any meaningful way?
 What are the main differences between this method and maximum likelihood?
 What about the alignment method?

-Question 4.
+**Question 4**.
 Does a different alignment method, e.g., MUSCLE or MAFFT, give the same result?
 Are there potential issues with using CLUSTALW (hint, what version of CLUSTAL does SeaView implement)?

-Question 5.
+**Question 5**.
 Have a go implementing bootstrapping.
 What does bootstrapping do?
 How does it contribute to the analysis?

-Question 6.
+**Question 6**.
 Why does the substitution model used matter?
 What does the software jModelTest used in the Iyer paper do?